 - Shout and scream

-And yet, somewhere in all the nutty behavior is a child trying to say, “See me.
+Somewhere in all the nutty behavior is a child trying to say, “See me.
 Hear me.
 Get me.”

 “See me.
 Hear me.
 Get me.”

-And that's your key to a warmer, cozier, more connected thanksgiving.
+That's your key to a warmer, cozier, more connected thanksgiving.

 Keeping Calm and Carrying On